Do-it-yourself learning with a digital toolkit

 How do you get 500 people to take time out of their busy workday to engage with online learning?

-Laura chose to utilise the gamification potential in the eloomi learning management solution to motivate the users.
-By focusing on the built-in point system, they have built competitions that work for both the highest scoring individual of the month and the highest scoring store.
-Winners receive either movie tickets or a cake for their store to help provide incentive for their necessary learning.
+Laura chose to utilize the gamification potential in the eloomi learning management solution to motivate users.
+By focusing on the built-in point system, they have held competitions with prizes for both the highest-scoring employee of the month and the highest-scoring store.
+Winners receive either movie tickets or a cake for their store, to help provide incentives for their important training.

-Since beginning these competitions, they have noticed a sparked fire for learning within their employees.
-They have even gone beyond the normal standard of points for completed modules.
+Since starting these competitions, they have noticed a new spark for learning within their employees, going far beyond the normal standard of points for completed modules.
 They have assigned extra points for employees who choose to learn more than their required learning, so much so that two employees have completed all 150 modules in order to win the extra points.
-After asking employees if they felt if this new knowledge was beneficial, 80% of the learners said they could use what they learned in their daily life and that it was easy to do.
+After asking employees if they felt this new knowledge was beneficial, 80% of the learners said they could use what they learned in their daily life and that it was easy to do.